Azure/-Microsoft-Defender-for-IoT/README.md

 ## Getting started

-Before proceeding further please read the [Microsoft CELA Term and Conditions](https://github.com/Contoso-Hotels-Security/DefenderForIOT/blob/main/DeploySensorV22/Modules/CELA%20Conditions.md)befor using the service.
+Before proceeding further please read the [Microsoft CELA Term and Conditions](https://github.com/Contoso-Hotels-Security/DefenderForIOT/blob/main/DeploySensorV22/Modules/CELA%20Conditions.md) before using the service.
 Continuoing byond this point is your acknoledgment and approval of these terms.

 Below you can see all the [Resorces](#Modules) that are part of this lab.
 Although in general they can be completed in any order, you must start with [Installation & Setup](./DeploySensorV22/Modules/Module-1-Setting-up-the-environment.md) as this deploys the lab environment itself.